tvachnad/Neural-Network/README.md

 ###Network Settings

+neurons are either excitory or inhibitory, and they show up as different colors.

 - Max Signals - the maximum number of signals allowed to exist at once.
 - Signal Min Speed/Max Speed - the speed of the signal.
 - Max Axon Distance - the farthest allowed connection a neuron can have.